 - Methods to expand Awareness

 Logical Reasoning Final Thoughts

-We hope this discussion helps you to see the value of using logic and rational thinking.
+We hope this discussion helps you see the value of logic and rational thinking.
 Today, it’s not just religion that is full of false arguments.
-The nightly news is also full of the misuse of selling tactic.
+The nightly news is also full of the misuse of selling tactics.
 Don’t let them fool you.
 Refresh yourself with the content of this article regularly.